icsl-Jeon/mapping_comparison/README.md

 Specifically, we compare the time taken to compute EDF from octomap or TSDT along with the query time when traversing the EDF.
 The nodes included are twofold: 1) a pointcloud publisher from pcd file, and a node where each server for mapping is included, and we query by traversing in a grid way.
-As the EDF from octomap does not include visualization, I coded :)
+As the EDF from octomap does not include visualization for rviz, I coded :)